benjammin4dayz/edbs/README.md

 # Elite Dangerous Binding Switcher

-A simple utility written in JavaScript that facilitates the process of switching between different custom binds files in Elite Dangerous.
+A simple utility written in JavaScript that facilitates the process of switching between different bindings in Elite Dangerous.

+## Installation

+Extract the contents of the archive anywhere you prefer.

 ## Usage

 1. Get a `.binds` file from https://edrefcard.info/

-2. Rename the file to `anything you want_but-it-MUST-end-with.edbs`
+2. Rename the file to `anything you want_but-it-MUST end-with.edbs`

     - Note the file extension `.edbs`- this is important!

 3. Place the `.edbs` file(s) next to the EDBS executable

+        - Elite Dangerous Binding Switcher
+          - bindings/
+            - Mouse and Keyboard.edbs
+            - Logitech Joystick.edbs
+          - edbs.exe
+          - README.md

 4. Run the executable and select your bindings

 5. Launch Elite Dangerous and Fly Safe!

 ## Troubleshooting